srafique98/SWEProject/CustomerNotes.md

 - Taking time to see the details
 - Multiple attempts to see different search results
 - Taking more time to test features in profile
+- When registering, the customer did not input two fields which led to the program crashing
 ## Feedback
 - The search suggestions is approved (but filter out position from locations)
 - Remove "in 'some location'" from all job positions